tokyoking/ctf/writeup/2024/UTCCTF/README.md

 ![cantreach](https://github.com/user-attachments/assets/29628dd2-dd8c-4f6e-af5e-384c9ee0536b)

-I set a breakpoint right after the call for read() to inspect the stack and find the offset to the canary but it didn't stop at out breakpoint... why?
+I set a breakpoint right after the call for read() to inspect the stack and find the offset to the canary but it didn't stop at our breakpoint... why?

 ![checkforchild](https://github.com/user-attachments/assets/e707b90f-e9e4-46b0-b1f9-c685b5d64cf3)